-human-41546Given that heart disease is the number one cause of death worldwide, it should come as no surprise that one of the most crucial nutrients for cardiovascular health happens to be deficient in the majority of the world’s population.
+Given that heart disease is the number one cause of death worldwide, it should come as no surprise that one of the most crucial nutrients for cardiovascular health happens to be deficient in the majority of the world’s population.
+In this article, I will be going over the benefits Magnesium for heart disease, as this nutrient appears to be a saving grace for many cardiac-related issues.

 Magnesium plays a vital role in more than 300 processes in the body.
 Some of which include cardiac muscle contractility, nerve conduction, and insulin sensitivity.
-Magnesium also plays a crucial role in the metabolism of vitamin D – another commonly deficient nutrient.
+Magnesium also plays a crucial role in the metabolism of vitamin D, another commonly deficient nutrient.

 In clinical studies, supplementation with magnesium has resulted in: